nshdesai/ComputingBlog/content/posts/samplepost.md

 title: Any bugs with the application?
+subtitle: More rigourous testing of application
+author: Nishkrit Desai
 date: 2018-11-06

 This is a simple post to test to functionality of the blog.
 It includes *italics* and **bold**